Modelcore

 The core tool palette grew from basic sketch-and-extrude workflows into a broader CAD modeling surface.

-- Continued polishing Smart Extrude so face selection, source face snapping, solid routing, and replay behavior stay predictable.
+• Continued polishing Smart Extrude so face selection, snapping, and repeated edits stay predictable.

 Precision transforms, saved views, and sectioning